-Robert Pilkington, Ed.D. is a long time Rhode Island charter school leader, founder of the RI League of Charter Schools, former teachers union official and charter school designer and operator.
-Village Green is Dr. Pilkington's fourth RI Charter School and schools based on his design have also been started in New Hampshire and Washington, DC.
-He is a licensed Superintendent in Rhode Island and the longest serving administrator in the RI Charter School movement.
+Robert Pilkington, Ed.D.
+Emeritus is a long-time Rhode Island charter school leader, founder of the RI League of Charter Schools, former teachers’ union official, and charter school designer and operator.
+Village Green is Dr. Pilkington's fourth RI Charter School.
+Schools based on his design have also been started in New Hampshire and Washington, DC.
+He is a licensed Superintendent in Rhode Island and, along with Rochelle Baker, both are the longest-serving administrators in the RI Charter School movement.
 He has a demonstrated track record of starting and sustaining local charter schools, demonstrates consistent student achievement, and creates positive school cultures and professional learning communities for teachers and staff.

-Rochelle Baker, M. Ed., MSW is the Chief of Operations and Admissions.
-She is a founder of the Textron/Chamber of Commerce Academy, TCCA (1994/1995).
-She had multifaceted leadership roles at TCCA which included Admissions, Student and Family Relations, Building and Business Operations, After School Programming, coordinating 2011 RIDE charter renewal data binders and organizing community appeal.
-Ms. Baker is the President of the Board Destiny House RI.
-She is well known within the RI charter school community and has been a staunch advocate for excellent and personalized small schools which respect and serve both students and families.
+Rochelle Baker, M. Ed., MSW is VGV’s Executive Director/Head of School.
+Along with Dr. Pilkington, she co-founded the Textron/Chamber of Commerce Academy (TCCA) which opened in 1994—sharing the distinction of longest serving administrators in Rhode Island.
+She had multifaceted leadership roles at TCCA, which included Admissions, Student and Family Relations, Building and Business Operations, After- School Programming, coordinating 2011 RIDE charter renewal data binders, and organizing community appeal.
+In 2o13, along with Dr. Pilkington and Dr. Butler, she cofounded the Village Green Charter School.
+Beginning with the 2021-2022, Miss Baker became VGV’s Head of School.
+Miss Baker is well known within the RI charter school community as a staunch advocate for excellent and personalized small schools that respect and serve both students and families.